Luckownia/Strona-serwera-ArizonaRP/README.md

-# Strona-serwera-ArizonaRP
+# ArizonaRP Server Website

-## Witaj w projekcie ArizonaRP - stworzonym przez graczy, dla graczy!

-ArizonaRP to projekt serwera Role Play zbudowany przy użyciu nowoczesnych technologii, takich jak PHP, JavaScript, CSS, SCSS (Sass) oraz HTML.
-Projekt ma na celu stworzenie immersyjnego doświadczenia, które przyciąga graczy realistycznymi funkcjami i interaktywnym designem.
+Welcome to the ArizonaRP project - created by players, for players!
+ArizonaRP is a Role Play server project built using modern web technologies, offering an immersive experience with realistic features and an interactive design.

-## Technologie
+## Technologies Used

 - **PHP**
 - **JavaScript**
 - **CSS**
+- **SCSS (Sass)**
 - **HTML**

-## Funkcjonalności
+## Features

-- **Interaktywny model 3D samochodu**
-  - Obracający się model 3D z dynamicznym oświetleniem.
-- **Dźwięk uruchamiania silnika**
-  - Realistyczny efekt dźwiękowy dodający głębi do gry.
+### Interactive 3D Car Model
+- A rotating 3D model with dynamic lighting to enhance user engagement.

+### Engine Start Sound
+- Realistic engine start sound effects that add depth and realism to the gaming experience.

+### Dark Mode and Light Mode
-- **Tryby Dark Mode i Light Mode**
+- Users can toggle between Dark Mode and Light Mode based on their preferences, ensuring a comfortable browsing experience.

-  - Możliwość zmiany wyglądu strony w zależności od preferencji użytkownika.
-- **Efektowne hover-y**
-  - Interaktywne elementy strony z animowanymi efektami hover.
-- **System zarządzania użytkownikami i bazą danych**
-  - Rejestracja, logowanie, resetowanie hasła, oraz zarządzanie testami i rangami przez adminów.
+### Impressive Hover Effects
+- Animations and interactive hover effects bring the website to life, creating a dynamic user interface.

+### User and Database Management System
+- Comprehensive user management, including registration, login, password reset, and admin capabilities for managing tests and ranks.